RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 - Try keeping ONLY peaks in promoter or 5` of genes is working, it works as efficiently as FC 0.25 treshold
 - combining peaks in promoter or 5` of genes and FC 0.5 is working great
 - testing with qval15 is nopt working well, as well combining this with FC expression fitlering, we lose a lot
-- Filtering the FC of diff peak is working XXXX
+- Filtering the FC of diff peak is working not so great
+- using keepDup parameter = without indicating `--pvalue 0.1`, just default is XXXX
+- Not using SF, only TMM-Default is XXXX